tytydraco/yessleep/out/I_found_a_Polaroid_camera_buried_behind_my_new_house__and_every_photo_shows_a_life_that_isnt_mine.md

 I haven’t taken another photo since.
 But the blank one — the very first, undeveloped photo I found in the box — it’s not blank anymore.

 It shows me, standing in the woods, holding the camera.
 And something is behind me.

-The last photo changed again this morning.
-Same woods, same camera in my hands — but this time, I’m looking over my shoulder.
-And whatever’s behind me is closer.